3lis/neuro-circ-latent/README.md

 ## Contents

 - `README.md` this file.
-- `dataset/` structure of folders containing all data used to train the models.
+- `dataset/` contains the folders with the training data:
+	- `coil/coil.py` script to pre-process the COIL dataset (available [here](https://www1.cs.columbia.edu/CAVE/software/softlib/coil-100.php))
+	- `amazon/amazon.py` script to pre-process the Amazon Picking Challenge dataset (available [here](https://rll.berkeley.edu/amazon_picking_challenge/))
-- `src/` Python scripts:
+- `src/` contains the main files:
-	- `arch.py` defines the architectures of neural models,
+	- `arch_net.py` defines the architectures of the neural models,
-	- `cnfg.py` handles command line arguments,
+	- `cnfg_01.py` and `cnfg_02.py` are two examples of configuration files used to execute the program,
-	- `exec_dset.py` creates the structures of symlinks for building a dataset,
+	- `data_gen.py` handles the generation of the dataset for training and testing,
-	- `exec_eval.py` loads and evaluates a saved model,
-	- `exec_feat.py` generates dataset of latent space encodings,
-	- `exec_lata.py` is a collection of functions to analyze the latent space,
+ 	- `img_utils.py` contains utility functions for image visualization,
+	- `load_cnfg.py` loads the execution arguments passed from command line,
+	- `load_model.py` contains utility funtions for loading trained models,
-	- `exec_main.py` is the main file to execute training,
+   	- `main_exec.py` is the main file to execute the program,
-	- `gener.py` handles the *Generator* structures for parsing a dataset,
-	- `h5lib.py` is a collection of utilities for loading weights from an HDF5 file,
-	- `mesg.py` contains utilities for printing error messages,
+   	- `print_msg.py` contains utility funtions for printing info during execution,
-	- `pred.py` defines a class for non-neural time prediction,
-	- `sample_sel.py` contains a dictionary of manually-selected samples of different type of events,
-	- `tester.py` collects functions for testing a trained model,
-	- `trainer.py` contains the training routine.
+   	- `test_net.py` defines the testing routines to evaluate the models.

 ## Usage
-To run the program, execute the main script `src/exec_main.py `.
+To run the program, execute the main script `src/main_exec.py `.
 The script supports the following command line arguments:

 ```
-exec_main.py [-h] -c <file> -g <num> [-f <frac>] [-l <model>] [-Ttrsaex]
+main_exec.py [-h] -c <file> -g <num> [-f <frac>] [-l <model>] [-Ttrsaex]
 ```

 - `-a`, `--accur` execute accuracy evaluation on selected samples (`-a`) or on all test set (`-aa`) *(it may take a while!)*.